 Situations where an application for an exemption may be made include:

-If you require more information on Exemption From Compulsory Schooling and Compulsory Participation, (please follow the link) -
+For more information read the Exemption From Compulsory Schooling and Compulsory Participation